alikagupta/BSE_Portfolio_2025/index.md

 <div align="center">

-  _Figure 2: A graph from Desmos of resistor values (x-axis) against the range of analog flex sensor values that the resistor would allow_
+  <i>Figure 2: A graph from Desmos of resistor values (x-axis) against the range of analog flex sensor values that the resistor would allow</i>
 </div>